kapilsh/kapilsh.github.io/_posts/2024-09-04-deep-dive-into-triton-internals-3.md

 We covered `ir` module briefly in the previous post and discovered that it provides the [MLIR PassManager](https://mlir.llvm.org/doxygen/classmlir_1_1PassManager.html#details) reference.

+### PassManager

-At a high level, PassManager is a container for a sequence of passes.
-It provides a way to run a sequence of passes on a module.
-Below is some sample code:
+At a high level, `PassManager` is a container for a sequence of passes.
+It provides a way to run a sequence of passes on a module and progressively lower IR down the target hardware.

+#### Hello world example

+Here is s simple example of how to use the PassManager:

 ```cpp
 mlir::ModuleOp module = mlir::ModuleOp::create(mlir::UnknownLoc::get());